Muktha5/gtm-portfolio/04-GTM-Automation/README.md

 # 🤖 GTM Email Discovery & Validation Automation using n8n

-> An automated workflow built with **n8n** to generate business email patterns, validate them using an email verification API, and update Google Sheets with verified contact information.
+> Built an automated workflow using **n8n**, **HTTP APIs**, and **Google Sheets** to generate business email patterns, validate email addresses, and create outreach-ready contact lists.

 ---

 # 📌 Business Problem

-Outbound sales teams often know a prospect's name and company website but do not have a verified business email address.
+Sales teams often know a prospect's **first name**, **last name**, and **company domain**, but do not have a verified business email.

-Manually generating multiple email combinations and checking every email through verification tools is repetitive, slow, and difficult to scale.
+Manually generating multiple email combinations and validating each email through verification tools is repetitive, time-consuming, and difficult to scale.

-This workflow automates the entire process from email generation to verification, enabling faster GTM execution.
+This workflow automates the entire process—from generating email patterns to validating them—helping GTM teams prepare accurate contact data for outbound campaigns.

 ---